z-gong/notes/solvation_free_energy_gromacs.md

 - Write two *mdp* files for equilibriation and production run.
   * Notice that *dt*, *nsteps*, *pcoupl*, *tau-p* and *nstdhdl* are different for eq and prod runs
   * Be careful about *init_lambda_state*
+  * *vdw_lamdbas* and *coul_lambdas* should be carefully chosen for different solutes and solvents.
+Though the follwing set of lambdas is applicable for most cases.
 ```ini
 ; eq.mdp